Out-of-bag regression error

 Value is the corresponding value.

-Indices of weak learners in the ensemble ranging from
+Indices of weak learners in the ensemble to use in

 Function handle for loss function, or